MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 Intended Audience
 -----------------

-The audience for this document is Java engineers and Firmware integrators who are going to execute a MicroEJ Application on a memory-constrained device.
+This training is designed for Java engineers and Firmware integrators who want to execute a MicroEJ Application on a memory-constrained device.

 Prerequisites
 -------------

-- Knowledge of Java programming language.
+To get the most out of this training, participants should have a good knowledge of Java programming language.

 Introduction
 ------------